-The Invisalign system isn't available on the NHS, if you want treatment you will need to go to an Invisalign provider.
+The Invisalign system isn't available on the NHS; if you want this treatment you will need to go to an Invisalign provider and pay for it yourself.
 The cost will depend on the complexity of your case and the length of your treatment.

-However, if you do want to get orthodontic treatment with the NHS you may find it difficult.
-To get braces your case must be assessed and deemed medically necessary.
+Even if you want to get metal braces with the NHS, you may find it difficult.
+Your case must be assessed and deemed medically necessary.

 Is Invisalign free on the NHS?